jopemachine/case-cli/README.md

         >> hello_world
 ```

-The first factor is `option`, and the remaining strings are recognized as one string value.
+The first argument is `option`, and the remaining strings are recognized as one string value.

 ## Options